New to Telerik UI for Blazor? Download free 30-day trial

 Solution

-This article contains several different approaches for implementing validation notifications with popups:
+This article contains several different ways to implement validation notifications with popups:

 TelerikValidationTooltip